TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodb-indexing2.md

 # Cosmos DB MongoDB Indexing

-Most users are able to resolve issues with MongoDB Indexing by using the steps below.
+Most users are able to resolve issues with MongoDB Indexing by using the following steps.

 ## **Recommended Steps**